F5 Container Ingress Services - Kubernetes¶

 - The partition(s) in which you want to manage objects for your Kubernetes cluster must exist on the BIG-IP system before you deploy the BIG-IP Controller.

 - CIS can use AS3 Extension declarations to create and use additional partitions.
 For more information, refer to Container Ingress Services and AS3 Extension integration.

 Key Kubernetes Concepts¶

 The basic assumption of the Kubernetes Cluster Network is that Pods can communicate with other Pods, regardless of what host they’re on.
-You have a few different options when connecting your BIG-IP device (platform or Virtual Edition) to a Kubernetes cluster network and the BIG-IP Controller.
+You have a few different options when connecting your BIG-IP device to a Kubernetes cluster network and the BIG-IP Controller.
 How (or whether) you choose to integrate your BIG-IP device into the cluster network – and the framework you use – impacts how the BIG-IP system forwards traffic to your Kubernetes Services.

 See Nodeport mode vs Cluster mode for more information.

 “ingress” vs Ingress¶

 It’s important to understand the difference between the term “ingress” and the Kubernetes “Ingress resource”: